Magdalena van de Passe: Biography

 Like her siblings, she assisted her father with his engraving projects.
 She is known for landscapes and portraits, but also collaborated with her brother Willem on 65 engravings for Henry Holland's Heroologia Anglica, published in 1620.
-She helped her father with an illustration to Karel van Mander's translation of Ovid's Metamorphoses, but this major project was never completed.
+She helped her father with an illustration of Karel van Mander's translation of Ovid's Metamorphoses, but this major project was never completed.

 She was friends with the painter Adriaen van de Venne, who wrote a poem dedicated to her, as did the family friend Arnold Buchelius.
 She was granted a patent from the States General for the manufacture of sleeping caps printed with engravings of popular figures.
 Though these seem to have been quite popular, none survive today.
 She died in Utrecht.